The Bankrate promise

 Chase also extends the U.S. manufacturer’s warranty by one extra year on eligible purchases made with your card.
-The original warranty must be three years or less, and your coverage extends up to $10,000 per claim and a maximum of $50,000 per account.
+The original warranty must be three years or less, and your coverage extends to up to $10,000 per claim and a maximum of $50,000 per account.

 - Annual fee: $550

-If you’re in the market for a luxury travel credit card, but also seeking first-rate purchase protections, the Chase Sapphire Reserve® is worth looking at.
+If you’re in the market for a luxury travel credit card with good earnings — but you’re also seeking first-rate purchase protections — the Chase Sapphire Reserve is worth looking at.
 Similar to the Chase Freedom Unlimited, the Chase Sapphire Reserve covers purchases made with the card for the first 120 days in the event of loss, damage or theft.